U.S. Bancorp (NYSE:USB) Expected to Announce Quarterly Sales of $5.56 Billion

-On average, analysts expect that U.S. Bancorp will report full year sales of $22.60 billion for the current financial year, with estimates ranging from $22.38 billion to $22.88 billion.
-For the next fiscal year, analysts forecast that the firm will report sales of $22.34 billion, with estimates ranging from $21.61 billion to $23.21 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow U.S. Bancorp.
+On average, analysts expect that U.S. Bancorp will report full-year sales of $22.60 billion for the current fiscal year, with estimates ranging from $22.38 billion to $22.88 billion.
+For the next year, analysts anticipate that the company will report sales of $22.34 billion, with estimates ranging from $21.61 billion to $23.21 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow U.S. Bancorp.

-U.S. Bancorp (NYSE:USB) last issued its quarterly earnings data on Wednesday, July 15th.
-The financial services provider reported $0.41 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.38 by $0.03.
-U.S. Bancorp had a net margin of 19.70% and a return on equity of 11.82%.
+U.S. Bancorp (NYSE:USB) last released its quarterly earnings data on Wednesday, July 15th.
+The financial services provider reported $0.41 EPS for the quarter, topping the consensus estimate of $0.38 by $0.03.
+U.S. Bancorp had a return on equity of 11.82% and a net margin of 19.70%.
 The company had revenue of $5.77 billion during the quarter, compared to the consensus estimate of $5.54 billion.
-During the same quarter in the prior year, the firm earned $1.09 earnings per share.
-The firm’s revenue was up 3.5% compared to the same quarter last year.
+During the same period last year, the company earned $1.09 EPS.
+U.S. Bancorp’s revenue for the quarter was up 3.5% on a year-over-year basis.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Magellan Asset Management Ltd acquired a new stake in shares of U.S. Bancorp during the 1st quarter worth about $27,000.
-Costello Asset Management INC acquired a new stake in U.S. Bancorp in the 2nd quarter worth about $37,000.
-RMR Wealth Builders acquired a new stake in U.S. Bancorp in the 2nd quarter worth about $37,000.
-Bellevue Asset Management LLC raised its stake in U.S. Bancorp by 68.6% in the 1st quarter.
-Bellevue Asset Management LLC now owns 1,079 shares of the financial services provider’s stock worth $38,000 after purchasing an additional 439 shares in the last quarter.
-Finally, Ameritas Investment Company LLC raised its stake in U.S. Bancorp by 28.7% in the 1st quarter.
-Ameritas Investment Company LLC now owns 2,091 shares of the financial services provider’s stock worth $71,000 after purchasing an additional 466 shares in the last quarter.
-Institutional investors own 73.22% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, October 15th.
-Stockholders of record on Wednesday, September 30th will be paid a dividend of $0.42 per share.
-This represents a $1.68 dividend on an annualized basis and a dividend yield of 4.72%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 15th.
+Investors of record on Wednesday, September 30th will be issued a $0.42 dividend.
 The ex-dividend date is Tuesday, September 29th.
+This represents a $1.68 dividend on an annualized basis and a yield of 4.72%.
 U.S. Bancorp’s dividend payout ratio is presently 38.71%.

+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Atria Investments LLC purchased a new position in U.S. Bancorp in the 2nd quarter worth approximately $2,668,000.
+Two Sigma Advisers LP lifted its holdings in U.S. Bancorp by 17.0% in the 2nd quarter.
+Two Sigma Advisers LP now owns 1,274,289 shares of the financial services provider’s stock worth $46,919,000 after purchasing an additional 185,400 shares in the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in U.S. Bancorp in the 2nd quarter worth approximately $477,000.
+Hayek Kallen Investment Management lifted its holdings in U.S. Bancorp by 34.3% in the 2nd quarter.
+Hayek Kallen Investment Management now owns 41,765 shares of the financial services provider’s stock worth $1,538,000 after purchasing an additional 10,667 shares in the last quarter.
+Finally, Bridgeway Capital Management Inc. lifted its holdings in U.S. Bancorp by 4.9% in the 2nd quarter.
+Bridgeway Capital Management Inc. now owns 777,650 shares of the financial services provider’s stock worth $28,633,000 after purchasing an additional 36,550 shares in the last quarter.
+73.22% of the stock is currently owned by institutional investors.

 U.S. Bancorp Company Profile